Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Experiments

-\textbf{Descriptive Attack Descriptions.} We test the effect of descriptions of our Descriptive Attacks (Sec \ref{sec:self-generated}) on the overall performance.
-For each image, we test using no description, a random description from another image, and the description for that image.
-Observe Fig \ref{fig:figure_3}.
-Note that using the image description is the most effective at reducing performance across models.
-Most notably, we find a random description attack on GPT-4 performs almost the same as having no description.
-This is likely because of the strong reasoning capabilities of GPT4-V which likely enables it to realize the discrepancy between the description and the content of the image.
-We find the opposite trend with the other models where a random description is more powerful than the class by itself.
+\textbf{Ablating the reasoning in Reasoned Attacks.} We test the effect of reasonings in our Reasoned Attacks (Section \ref{sec:self-generated}) on the overall performance.
+Figure \ref{fig:figure_3} reports the Avg \% Accuracy Drop with Reasoned Attacks when using no reasoning, a random reasoning from another image, and the reasoning for that image.
+Note that using the image reasoning is the most effective at reducing performance across models.
+Most notably, we find a random reasoning attack on GPT-4 performs almost the same as having no reasoning.
+This is likely because of the strong reasoning capabilities of GPT4-V which likely enables it to realize the discrepancy between the reasoning and the content of the image.
+We find a different trend with the other models where a random reasoning is more powerful than the class by itself.
+This is likely due to these models weaker reasoning capabilities.
+Nevertheless, the correct reasoning attack (Blue) maintains the strongest drop in performance across models.

 \textbf{Can LVLM(s) Ignore the Attack?} Could Typographic Attacks be mitigated by simply prompting the LVLM to ignore the text in the image?
-Observe results in Fig \ref{fig:figure_4}.
+Note results in Figure \ref{fig:figure_4}.
 Models fail to gain back their base performance (dashed lines) without a Typographic Attack.
 Nevertheless, some models still make some gains.
 Indeed, we see the most improvements from GPT4-V while we see mild improvements from LLaVA.
 More surprisingly, we see a decline in performance from InstructBLIP and MiniGPT4-2, which indicates that these models are not capable of executing this instruction.
-Overall, the results indicate that future work should be pay a greater attention to Typographic Attacks in LVLM(s).
+Overall, the results indicate that future work should be pay a greater attention to mitigating Typographic Attacks in LVLM(s).